iswarya15/JS_PLAYGROUND/Functional Programming/readme.md

 ## Idempotence

-Given the _same input_ to a function, it always _returns the same output_.
-The function could be _used over and over again_ and nothing changes.
-Another way to make code predictable.
+A function is said to be `idempotent` if it _returns the same output for the same input_ or does what we expect it to do.
+Idempotence is _different from pure function_ as it `allows side effects`.
+An example could be calling an API with an input and returning the same output no matter how many times it has been called.

 ## Imperative vs Declarative